September 4, 2012

 But we kept at it, and by the middle of the second day the transmission mount received its final shaving, centering the driveline in the chassis with the distance between the motor mounts and outer frame rails up front exactly 7-7/32" on either side.
 And at this point the engine backplate measured 3-1/4" from the firewall, slightly better than our planned 3-1/2", so we shimmed the chassis slightly on the jack stands until it sat at the exact same angle as the engine.
 And the motor mounts, which had been bolted to the engine the day before, were carefully tacked in place.
 And the engine was in.

-If that wasn't enough excitement already, the big moment came when we jacked up the chassis another few inches, until the entire weight of the drivetrain was resting on the tack-welded mounts.
+If that wasn't enough excitement already, the big moment came when we jacked up the chassis another few inches, until the entire weight of the drivetrain was no longer resting on the floor, but on the tack-welded engine and transmission mounts.
 That was huge.
-We checked in the garage this morning and the mounts are still holding, so it's all very promising.
-And with that little bit of effort, we moved three steps closer toward our short-term goal of having something that looks like a car that we can roll in and out of the garage.
+We looked out in the garage this morning and the mounts are still holding, so it's all very promising.
+And with that little bit of effort, we moved three steps closer toward our short-term goal of having something that looks like a car that we can actually roll in and out of the garage.

 We confirmed the list of remaining tasks in this phase of the operation at 14.
 Several of these tasks involve rebuilding the front wheel hubs and reassembling the rear axle, which includes a lot of cleaning and painting, which we've been stalling around on for a long time.
 Cleaning isn't so bad, and neither is painting, but waiting for paint to dry is hard.
 In the meantime maybe we can start working on more fun stuff like the dashboard.